 Health experts recognize touchpoints as surfaces that come into regular contact with multiple people.
 The Cleaning Division of the Health and Safety Executive's Professional Touchpoint Cleaning service reduces the risk of infection in the workplace, thereby improving the quality of service provided, reducing the number of sick days suffered and promoting better morale, and boosting staff productivity.
 The Health and Safety Executive recommends using disinfectants on a regular basis to keep staff healthy, and a recent survey of more than 800 cleaning companies found that 98% use these disinfectants in their office cleaning products.
 Many health professionals argue that using disinfectants on a regular basis can be harmful to your employees' health and the use of disinfectants should be limited to industrial use only.
 This is a common argument among health and safety managers, but there are also arguments to suggest that the use of disinfectants can improve health and safety in the workplace.

 If you think about it, there are a number of benefits of touch point cleaning.
-You should always aim to wash the surfaces on a regular basis with a product that contains a disinfectant.
+You should always aim to wash the touch points and surfaces on a regular basis with a product that contains a disinfectant.
 The use of disinfectants has been shown to help prevent the spread of infectious bacteria on work surfaces and it's been shown to reduce the number of serious infections, such as strep throat, that can be spread between people in the same office.
 The Health and Safety Executive has recommended that in a home it's advisable to use a disinfectant on a regular basis to reduce the risk of serious illness from viruses and bacteria, and there are also products available that are used to disinfect the food that you serve to your family.
 Even though this is rarely needed in a work environment, the use of disinfectants in a workplace, particularly those where patients may be present, should be considered a precautionary measure when considering whether or not to add disinfectant to your cleaning regime.